ImpanaCK/AI-Travel-Planning-Assistant/README.md

 ```
 ## Conclusion
 This project demonstrates how multiple AI agents can work together to build an automated and context-aware travel planning system.
 The architecture allows different agents to specialize in specific tasks — flights, hotels, itinerary — while LangGraph manages the overall workflow and agent coordination.
-## Conclusion
-This project demonstrates how multiple AI agents can work together to build an automated and context-aware travel planning system.
-The architecture allows different agents to specialize in specific tasks — flights, hotels, itinerary — while LangGraph manages the overall workflow and agent coordination.